Radiative Energy Loss in a Temperature-Evolving QGP with Dynamical Constituents: Introduction

-The suppression of high transverse momentum ($p_\perp$) hadrons in heavy-ion collisions is a powerful probe for understanding the properties of the Quark-Gluon Plasma (QGP)~\cite{QGP1,QGP2,QGP3,QGP4}, a state of matter believed to have existed shortly after the Big Bang~\cite{Stock}.
-Jet quenching~\cite{QGP2}, observed in high-$p_\perp$ $R_{AA}$~\cite{ALICE_CH_RAA,ALICE_D_RAA,ATLAS_CH_RAA,CMS_CH_RAA}, $v_2$, and higher harmonics~\cite{ALICE_CH_vn,ALICE_D_vn,ATLAS_CH_vn,CMS_CH_vn,CMS_D_vn}, is directly linked to the energy loss of fast partons as they traverse the QGP and can be used to probe the QGP properties~\cite{Achenbach:2023pba,Apolinario:2022vzg,Zigic:2022xks,Zigic:2021rku,JETSCAPE:2020mzn,JETSCAPE:2020shq,JETSCAPE:2022hcb,Stojku:2020wkh,Stojku:2021yow,Soloveva:2021quj,Song:2015sfa,Xing:2023ciw,He:2022evt,Karmakar:2024jak,Karmakar:2023ity,Ke:2022gkq,Chien:2015vja}.
-Theoretical predictions of jet quenching rely heavily on precise calculations of medium-induced energy loss, traditionally performed under one or more simplifying assumptions—such as a constant-temperature QCD medium, static scattering centers, or vacuum-like propagators (see~\cite{BDMPS,Z,ASW,GLV,DG,HT,HTM,AMY,MD_PRC,DH_PRL}, as well as various extensions of these methods, e.g.,~\cite{Andres,Andres2,Mehtar-Tani1,Mehtar-Tani2,Sievert1,Sievert2,Barata:2023qds,Sadofyev:2022hhw}).
-While these approaches have provided valuable insights, they inherently limit the applicability of such studies, particularly in QGP tomography, where spatial and temporal variations in the medium's temperature and the dynamic nature of QGP constituents are critical factors.
+As mentioned above, theoretical predictions of hadron and jet quenching rely heavily on precise calculations of medium-induced energy loss.
+Traditionally, however, such calculations have been performed under one or more simplifying assumptions—such as a constant-temperature QCD medium, high-$ p_\perp $ partons produced at infinite past (instead of at the time of the heavy-ion collision), static scattering centers, or vacuum-like propagators (see~\cite{BDMPS,Z,ASW,GLV,DG,HT,HTM,AMY,MD_PRC,DH_PRL}, as well as various extensions, e.g.,~\cite{Andres,Andres2,Mehtar-Tani1,Mehtar-Tani2,Sievert1,Sievert2,Barata:2023qds,Sadofyev:2022hhw}).
+While these approaches have provided valuable insights, they inherently limit applicability for QGP tomography, where the plasma is produced at a finite time, spans a finite size, and exhibits strong spatial and temporal temperature variations, with dynamical (i.e., moving) constituents.

-Our previous work laid the groundwork for understanding radiative and collisional energy loss in a finite-size, finite-temperature QCD medium composed of dynamical (i.e., moving) QGP constituents~\cite{MD_PRC,DH_PRL}.
-We demonstrated~\cite{BD_JPG} that including these effects is essential for accurately describing the interactions of high-$p_\perp$ partons with the QGP formed in UltraRelativistic Heavy Ion Collisions (URHIC).
-While these findings are crucial for mapping out the dense QCD plasma created at the Large Hadron Collider (LHC) and the Relativistic Heavy Ion Collider (RHIC), they were developed under the assumption of a constant-temperature QGP and thus do not fully capture the complexity of a realistic, evolving QGP medium.

-This manuscript extends our dynamical energy loss formalism~\cite{MD_PRC,DH_PRL} to incorporate the effects of an evolving QGP on radiative energy loss, considering temperature variations under local equilibrium assumptions.
-This extension is essential for modeling energy loss in a medium where temperature varies with both position and time, aligning the formalism more closely with the conditions encountered in RHIC and LHC experiments, where the QGP undergoes spatial and temporal evolution.